hudochenkov/stylelint-order/rules/properties-order/README.md

 ]
 ```

-The following pattern is considered warnings:
+The following patterns are considered warnings:

 ```css
 a {